geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/polygon.rst

           x-maxDisplacement: 40
           x-autoWrap: 70

 #.
-By making use of **fill-opacity** on the **halo** we we still allow stroke information to show through, but prevent the stroke information from making the text hard to read.
+By making use of **fill-opacity** on the **halo** we still allow stroke information to show through, but prevent the stroke information from making the text hard to read.

    .. image:: ../style/img/polygon_label_5.png